New Boilers

 • Annual reminders

-Blue Flame in-house warranty
+Blue Flame warranty

 • Managed directly by Blue Flame

-• Designed for local homes
+• Designed for reliable local support

 local in-house engineers

-• All handled by our local team
+• Work done by our local team

-• All jobs done in-house
+• All jobs completed in-house

-• Faster response, local knowledge
+• Faster response & local knowledge

 trusted & award-winning